withastro/astro/.changeset/slimy-sloths-fry.md

 'astro': patch
 ---

-Fixes a problem where using `getViteConfig()` resulted in an incorrect confirmation.
+Fixes an issue where using `getViteConfig()` has incorrect and duplicate configuration